The Founder of Marketoonist, Tom Fishburne, said it best:

 Consumers are savvy.
 They know what a Facebook ad is, what a Google search looks like, how to find a certain website, and how businesses pay to get their product at eye level.
 They know it all.

 It’s okay if you don’t.
 This blog is here to bring you up to speed on the topic of online advertising for small businesses.
-We will go through the main components of a marketing strategy, so you know every piece of the puzzle, its role, and importance.
+We will go through the main components of marketing strategies for small businesses, so you know every piece of the puzzle, its role, and importance.

 Let’s get started!